 - Are all membranes basically EPDM?

 Absolutely not!
 This is a very common misconception in that the EPDM reference is often used for applications which clearly don’t require the properties of this type of membrane or where it may be inappropriate for use, and even where a non-EPDM membrane is actually being used.
+The term ‘EPDM’ should not be used generically to cover all façade applications as problems can and will arise due to the potentially misleading terminology.
 The only time a membrane should be called ‘EPDM’ is if it actually is!